pabloblancog/pabloblancog.github.io/_posts/2020-8-30-coding-interview.md

 ## 3. Submit the code

-- Include a readme and inline comments that could be relevant for the reviewer.
+- Include inline comments that could be relevant for the reviewer.
 - Remove console outputs from the code.
 They could make some tests failing by timeout errors.
 - In case you have coded on an external programming tool, don't forget to bring the latest code to the online platform.
 - Re-run the tests to be sure they pass before submitting it.